DrewNaylor/guinget/docs/system-requirements.md

 - [winget](https://github.com/microsoft/winget-cli/releases/latest)
   - I personally installed from there, but there are [other methods you could use instead](https://github.com/microsoft/winget-cli#installing-the-client)
 - Windows versions: Windows 10 version 1903 or higher recommended.
   - guinget has only been tested on Windows 10 versions 1803, 1903, 1909, 2004, 20H2, and 21H1.
-Windows 7 SP1, 8.0, 8.1, all other versions of Windows 10, and 11 are untested although they might work for everything that's not directly reliant on winget, such as installing packages.
+Windows 7 SP1, 8.0, 8.1, all other versions of Windows 10, and 11 are untested although they might work for everything that's not directly reliant on winget, such as installing packages, but versions of Windows older than Windows 10 version 1607 won't support long file paths, so you'll get complaints about some manifests not being able to be found if using an older version of Windows.
+There should be an option to hide this message in a future version.
   - As .NET Framework 4.8 doesn't appear to be compatible with Windows 8.0, guinget version 0.1.2 or newer may not work on that version of Windows.
   - winget requires Windows 10 version 1809 or greater.
+  - Long file path support (provided via the LongPathsEnabled Registry key) is only available on Windows 10 version 1607 and above.
+Previous versions will have problems with manifests that result in file paths that are too long, but should at least show the rest of the manifests that it can extract after that one.
 - Architectures: x86 (32-bit) and x64 (64-bit).
 May also work on Windows 10 on ARM as a 32-bit application, though that's untested.
 - Hardware requirements:
   - Minimum: At least a 1.2 GHz CPU; 1 GB of RAM or more.